-In this paper, we classify the equivariant $\mathbb R$-test configurations of a polarized spherical variety.
+In this paper, we will first classify the equivariant $\mathbb R$-test configurations of a polarized spherical variety.
 We used a totally algebraic approach since the total space of an $\mathbb R$-test configuration is usually very large and complicated.
 Our way is to directly study the corresponding Rees algebra which contains the full information of the total space.
-Let $G$ be a connected, complex reductive group and $(X,L)$ be a polarized $G$-spherical variety.
-Denote by $\mathcal V$ its valuation cone and $\Delta_L$ the moment polytope (for precise meaning of the terminologies, see Section 2 below).
-Also denote by $R$ the Kodaira ring of $(X,L)$.
-We have \begin{thm} The $G$-equivariant $\mathbb R$-test configurations of $(X,L)$ are in one-one correspondence with the pairs of form $(f,\Gamma)$, where \begin{itemize} \item $f$ is a concave piecewise linear function on $\Delta$ so that $\nabla f\in\mathcal V$, and domains of linearity of $f$ consist of rational polytopes in $\Delta_L$; \item $\Gamma$ is the group generated by the points of discontinuity of the $\mathbb R$-test configuration on $R.$ \end{itemize} \end{thm} The precise statement of Theorem \ref{main-thm-1} is Theorem \ref{G-classify}.
+We have the following classification, \begin{thm} Let $(X,L)$ be a polarized $G$-spherical variety with $\Delta_L$ its moment polytope.
+The $G$-equivariant $\mathbb R$-test configurations of $(X,L)$ are in one-one correspondence with the pairs of form $(f,\Gamma)$, where \begin{itemize} \item $f$ is a concave piecewise linear function on $\Delta_L$ so that $\nabla f\in\mathcal V$, and domains of linearity of $f$ consist of rational polytopes in $\Delta_L$; \item $\Gamma$ is the group generated by the points of discontinuity of the $\mathbb R$-test configuration on $R.$ \end{itemize} \end{thm} The precise statement of Theorem \ref{main-thm-1} is Theorem \ref{G-classify} below.
 The Theorem was first proved for polarized group compactifications in \cite{LL-arXiv-2021}.
 In Section 3.2 we generalize the argument from \cite{LL-arXiv-2021} to show Theorem \ref{G-classify}.
 One crucial step is to compute the tail vectors appeared in multiplication of isotypic components of the Kodaira ring $R$ (see Proposition \ref{H0(G/H-Lk)}).
 This is a generalization of the multiplication rule of the coordinate ring of a reductive Lie group \cite[Proposition 4]{Timashev-Sbo}.
 We used a technique from \cite{Timashev-survey, Timashev-book} to overcome the difficult when a spherical homogeneous space is not quasiaffine.